-Why Do Lovebirds Attack Each Other?
-(Full Answer)
+Why Do Love Birds Attack Each Other?

-Chances are, if you’re reading this, then you’re probably really out of your wits because your lovebirds seem to be fighting non-stop.
+If you’re reading this, you’re probably out of your wits because your lovebirds seem to be fighting non-stop.

 Despite being tame for many years by humans, lovebirds still retain their territorial instincts, just like dogs that bark when neighbors walk past!

 Here’s how bad it can get:

-In the same way, your lovebirds may still maintain this behavior especially when they see another lovebird of the same gender.
+In the same way, your lovebirds may still maintain this behavior, especially when they see another lovebird of the same gender.

-Many pet shops just assume that a pair of birds are male and female without confirming it with their DNA.
+Many pet shops assume that a pair of birds are male and female without confirming it with their DNA.

 This is because lovebirds of the same gender are more territorial and will attack each other with more ferocity, and sometimes to the point of death.

 In other cases, even when the lovebirds you have are DNA-confirmed to be a male-female bonded pair, they may still fight occasionally.

 Think of it as some ‘space’ needed between partners in a relationship or marriage.
 Birds also need some ‘space’.
 Another possible reason is that when lovebirds successfully mate, they may be sensitive and become protective of their chicks.

 A simple and effective strategy that many bird owners from forums agree on would be this: Set up two separate cages to house each of the lovebirds in a pair but place them next to each other.

 This can prevent scratching, biting, and other aggressive behavior, allowing them some ‘space to breathe’ from each other.

 How Do I Know If My Lovebirds Are Fighting?